CopterExpress/clover/docs/en/flight.md

 > **Caution** Be careful, *Kill Switch* does not put the copter into *Disarmed* state!

-Before disabling the *Kill Switch*, make sure the throttle stick is in the down position and the aircraft is in the *Disarmed* state.
-If the throttle stick is not in the lower position, when the *Kill Switch* is turned off, a signal will be sent to the motors corresponding to the position of the stick at the moment, which will lead to a sharp jerk of the copter.
+Before disabling the *Kill Switch*, make sure the throttle stick is its down position and the aircraft is in *Disarmed* state.
+If the throttle stick is not in the lower position, when the *Kill Switch* is turned off, a signal corresponding to the stick position will be sent to the motors, which will lead your copter to jerk.

 **Next**: [Exercises to control the copter](flight_exercises.md)